 Diabits Knowledge Base

-Welcome!
-Use these FAQs to learn about Diabits, and solve common issues.
-If your inquiry is not answered here, you can reach Diabits support via email or through our in-app messaging service, available at the bottom of your settings page.
+If you have questions about Diabits, or need any assistance using or understanding the app, you’ve come to the right place.
+This FAQ answers the most common questions we receive from our community, and if you don’t see your inquiry here, you can always reach Diabits support via email or through our in-app messaging service, available at the bottom of your settings page.

 For business and licensing inquiries, please reach us through firstname.lastname@example.org.

 For information regarding Bio Conscious Technologies, visit our website.